University of Maryland, Baltimore: School of Nursing

-UMSON offers a wide range of courses at off-campus locations.
-Students can enroll at numerous outreach sites throughout the state, permitting residents in remote, educationally under-served areas to complete undergraduate and graduate degrees in nursing.
-Linking regional, national and international audiences, the School incorporates the most advanced classroom and laboratory design, as well as modern distance learning communications technology, to provide a state-of-the-art education experience.

 The University of Maryland School of Nursing Living History Museum, which opened in October 1999, examines the history of the nursing profession from its earliest days to present day.

 School of Pharmacy

 The University of Maryland School of Pharmacy, founded in 1841, is the fourth oldest school of pharmacy in the nation and was the first pharmacy school established in Maryland.
 The School of Pharmacy comprises three departments, Pharmacy Practice and Science, Pharmaceutical Sciences, and Pharmaceutical Health Services Research.
 The school admitted 11.4% of applicants for the 2006–2007 school year.
 According to the most recent pharmacy school rankings, The University of Maryland School of Pharmacy was ranked 9th among pharmacy schools in the 2016 edition of U.S. News & World Report.

 School of Social Work

-The University of Maryland School of Social Work is a top program in social work education.
-Graduates of the School of Social Work have become policymakers at all levels of government, from the U.S. Senate to the state and federal courts, to the State Department and departments of social services.
+University of Maryland School of Social Work graduates have become policymakers at all levels of government, from the U.S. Senate to the state and federal courts, to the State Department and departments of social services.
 Graduates also work as educators and researchers at universities across the country and have become therapists, community organizers, and managers.
 In 2022, U.S. News & World Report ranked it 21st in the nation for social work.